Oba Orin

 Oba Orin (Yoruba: King of Music) is the third studio album by Nigerian singer Jaywon.
 It was released on 5 April 2016 by Next World Music.
 The album features guest appearances from Seriki, May D, Sojay, Stormrex, Olamide, Obesere, Reekado Banks, Kefchild, Kris D'razor, Eddy Kaddie, Reminisce, Mode 9, 9ice,Tiwa Savage, FMG, Vector, Phyno, Small Doctor, Cayana, YQ, and Oritse Femi.
 Jaywon enlisted production from Mr Ejor, Ben Jossy, Blaq Jerzee, TMode, Young Jonn, Metro on D Beat, Weird One, Psalm Jazzy, and Luminary Beat.
-Oba Orin serves as a follow-up to Meet Jaywon Reloaded (2011).
+Oba Orin serves as a follow-up to This Year (Odun Yi) (2015).

 Background

 Following the expiration of his contract with Kennis Music, Jaywon parted ways with the label in 2013 and established his own imprint, Next World Music.
 The split followed reports of a dispute, with Jaywon reportedly offering to buy out his contract, prompting Kennis Music to urge broadcasters to stop airing his songs until the matter was resolved.
 Although Jaywon declined to disclose full details, he emphasized his preference to avoid controversy and affirmed that there were no legal issues after the separation.
 He took creative control under his new label, releasing music independently in the lead-up to Oba Orin.